ecosystem-genomics/ecosystem-genomics.github.io/trainees.md

       - title: Sabrina	Wilson (she/her)
         bio: I am from southeast New Mexico and have a BS in Astrophysics and Chemistry from Northern Arizona University.
 I enjoy hiking, mountain biking, and tending to my native pollinator garden.
 Beginning in Fall 2022, I will be pursuing a Master’s in Atmospheric Science under the mentorship of Dr. Yang Song.
 My research interests include human-ecosystem interactions and climate-land feedback, focusing on microbial mediation and carbon sequestration and how these interactions shape our environment on a larger scale.
         image: assets/img/fellows/wilson.png
+    fellows2023:
+      - title: Jhon del Aguila Pascal(he/him)
+        bio: I am a Peruvian PhD student in Environmental Science at the University of Arizona.
+My advisors are Scott Saleska and Malak Tfaily.
+I am interested on the application of molecular techniques (e.g. metagenomics and metabolomics) to study the microbial ecology of methane cycle dynamics in tropical wetlands.
+        image: assets/img/fellows/jhon.jpeg
+      - title: Erica Cortez (she/her)
+        bio: I'm a LA native with a Biology BA, specializing in Cell and Molecular Biology, with a minor in Latino/a Latin American Studies.
+I am joining the Arizona Biological and Biomedical Sciences (ABBS) Program PhD program, then transitioning to Plant Sciences at the University of Arizona.
+My research interest is in microbial communities and their adaptive strategies towards environmental stressors.
+        image: assets/img/fellows/erica.jpg
+      - title: Griffin Davis (she/her)
+        bio: I recently graduated from ASU with a BS in Earth and Space Exploration BS, concentrated on geological sciences.
+My interests lie within fungal symbiosis and parasitic relationships within the realms of mycology, bryology, and lichenology.
+I am pursuing a Plant Pathology MS under Dr. Betsy Arnold, testing how environmental variables at multiple scales influence distributions of sexual and asexual stages of fungi.
+        image: assets/img/fellows/griffin.jpg
+      - title: Michael Mustri (he/him)
+        bio: I grew up in Mexico City where I earned a BS in Physics.
+I recently completed an Ecology, Evolution, and Conservation MS in London and am now starting an EEB PhD advised by Dr. Saleska.
+My research interests revolve around how ecosystems are shaped by the interactions between organisms and their environment, and how to best capture these complex relationships within a unified mathematical framework.
+        image: assets/img/fellows/michael.jpeg
+      - title: Poppy Northing(she/her)
+        bio: I am from San Francisco where I earned my B.S. in Biology and Environmental Studies.
+Recently, I worked as a laboratory technician at UC Berkeley.
+I am join the Ecology and Evolutionary Biology PhD program, advised by Dr. Katrina Dlugosch.
+I plan to leverage genomics to investigate how wild plant communities are responding to novel environmental conditions caused by anthropogenic change.
+        image: assets/img/fellows/poppy.jpg
+      - title: Caitlin Tribelhorn (she/her)
+        bio: I graduated from UC San Diego with a B.S. in Marine Biology and a minor in Chemistry.
+I am now pursuing a Environmental Science PhD, advised by Dr. Paul Carini.
+My primary research interest is connecting microorganisms, specifically archaea, to biogeochemical cycles that mediate the Earth's climate
+        image: assets/img/fellows/caitlin.jpeg
+      - title: Kieryn Zizzo (she/her)
+        bio: I was born in Tucson and have lived most of my life in Vail, Arizona.
+I have always loved plants, but my passion for fungal plant pathology began when working in a Plant Pathology lab.
+I am currently a MS student in the Plant Pathology department advised by Dr. Betsy Arnold.
+My research will focus on lettuce endophytes and Fusarium wilt of lettuce.
+        image: assets/img/fellows/kieryn.jpeg

 ---